alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 participants, obviously does not apply to content that is copied by one of its participants as a "fresh string of bits" that is sent as a new message to "new, current" participants.

-Less obviously an E2ESM solution **MAY** enable message "forwarding", or "replying", or "quoting", where a message's participant may freshly send the message's object references and keys to enable "new, current" participants to access PCASM from which they were previously excluded.
+Less obviously: E2ESM software **MAY** enable message "forwarding", or "replying", or "quoting", where a message's participant may freshly send the message's object references and keys to enable "new, current" participants to access PCASM from which they were previously excluded.